Long Journey Home/Visiting Japanese Fish Market

 Available Dates Below

-We take 2 people, at each hour, seated at the sushi counter in the private room for a dinner lasting 2 hours.
+We reserve 2 guests only, at each hour, seated at the sushi counter in the private room for a dinner lasting 2 hours.

 Celebrate With Chef’s Table